CPPO: Contrastive Perception Policy Optimization for VLM Agents: Experiments

 \subsection{Experimental Setup}

-\paragraph{Training Dataset.} We train on ViRL39K \citep{vl-rethinker}, a dataset consisting of 38.8K multimodal question–answer pairs.
+\textbf{Training Dataset.} We train on ViRL39K \cite{vl-rethinker}, a dataset consisting of 38.8K multimodal question--answer pairs.
 The dataset spans a broad range of domains, including grade school problems to broader STEM and social topics; reasoning with charts, diagrams, tables, documents, and spatial relationships.

-\paragraph{Evaluation.} Following prior works, we use the following benchmarks for evaluation: LogicVista \citep{logicvista}, MathVista \citep{mathvista}, DynaMath \citep{dynamath}, WeMath \citep{wemath}, MathVision \citep{mathvision}, MathVerse \citep{mathverse}, and MMMU-Pro-Vision \citep{mmu-pro}.
+\textbf{Evaluation.} Following prior works, we use the following benchmarks for evaluation: LogicVista \cite{logicvista}, MathVista \cite{mathvista}, DynaMath \cite{dynamath}, WeMath \cite{wemath}, MathVision \cite{mathvision}, MathVerse \cite{mathverse}, and MMMU-Pro-Vision \cite{mmu-pro}.
 These benchmarks encompass math, general multimodal reasoning, and logical reasoning tasks.
-All evaluations are performed using VLMEvalKit \citep{vlmevalkit}.
+All evaluations are performed using VLMEvalKit \cite{vlmevalkit}.
 We report average accuracy@8 with an inference temperature of 1.0 to provide a more consistent and reliable measure of model performance across all the experiments in the paper.

-\textbf{Baselines.} We use Qwen2.5-VL-3B and 7B \citep{Qwen2.5-VL} as the backbone models in all our experiments.
-We compare our CPPO with recent RL methods proposed for VLMs: OpenVLThinker-3B/7B, Visionary-R1-3B, PAPO-3B/7B, VL-ReThinker-7B, Vision-Matters-7B, Perception-R1-7B, Vision-SR1-7B, NoisyRollout-7B, and Look-Back-7B (semantic checkpoint).
-All of these prior works use Qwen2.5-VL-3B/7B as the policy model and, therefore, comparisons are fair.
+\textbf{Baselines.} We use Qwen2.5-VL-3B and 7B \cite{Qwen2.5-VL} as the backbone models in all our experiments.
+We compare our CPPO with recent RL methods proposed for VLMs: OpenVLThinker-3B/7B, Visionary-R1-3B, PAPO-3B/7B, VL-ReThinker-7B, Vision-Matters-7B, NoisyRollout-7B, Perception-R1-7B, Vision-SR1-7B, and Look-Back-7B (semantic checkpoint).
+All of these prior works use Qwen2.5-VL-3B/7B as the policy model.

-\paragraph{Perturbation Types.} For information-removing perturbations, we employ random 80\% patch-wise masking and random 30\% cropping (retaining only 30\% of the image) to obscure the majority of the visual content.
-For information-preserving perturbations, we apply lightweight transformations such as color jitter, random perspective, random rotation, and Gaussian noise, which modify the image appearance without eliminating critical information.
+\textbf{Perturbation Types.} Information-removing perturbations include random 80\% patch-wise masking and random 30\% cropping (retaining only 30\% of the image) to obscure the majority of the visual content.
+For information-preserving perturbations, we apply lightweight color perturbations such as color jitter and Gaussian noise as well as mild geometry perturbations such as random perspective and random rotation.
+These perturbations modify the image appearance without eliminating critical information.
 At each training step, one augmentation is randomly sampled from each augmentation set.
-Detailed parameter settings and illustrative examples of all perturbations are provided in the supplementary materials.
+Samples of perturbations along with detailed parameter settings for all perturbations are provided in Appendix \ref{appendix:perturbations}.